I2NhbmloZWxweW91/GamePad-SL4A/README.md

 # GamePad-SL4A

 ### Introduction
 I wanted to check is it possible to control a PC game using an android device.
 So I created a prototype programme using SL4A which uses the accelometer and allow anyone to do whatever they want using X Y Z values.
+In here I'm going to use them for turning a wheel left-right and release gas and push break in a car game.

 ### Prerequisites
  - Python interpreter in Android with standard libraries

 ### Setup